 For SSL-based VPNs, tools used for scanning web applications can be useful.
 Using automated tests will give you false positives, and hence, manual testing may be needed.
 Just like firewalls, IPSec has default user accounts.
 After the initial installation, these default user accounts are not required.

 - Reporting: Like any other penetration testing exercise, the report summarizes the findings and lists out the action points for your security team to act on.
-This action points help your team with what they need to do for patching the identified vulnerabilities.
-You can read more about contents of an ideal penetration testing report here.
+These action points help your team with what they need to do for patching the identified vulnerabilities.
+You can read more about the contents of an ideal penetration testing report here.

 BreachLock uses a proven penetration testing methodology.
 This methodology is powered by artificial intelligence and certified hackers, i.e., it combines the power of machines with human expertise.
 When our experts conduct a penetration test involving VPN(s), they start with identifying the product you are using along with how it is implemented.
-Our cloud platform facilitates management of penetration tests between your team and our security experts.
+Our cloud platform facilitates the management of penetration tests between your team and our security experts.
 Get in touch with our experts today!